openstax/pdf-distribution/README.md

 All development, building, testing, and deploying happens inside of a development environment docker container.

 Clone the repository and `cd` into it.
+We first need to build the container, for which we have a script that provides the version of the host's docker install to the build:

+`$> ./docker_build`

 Then start the development environment container.

 `$> docker-compose up`